NiceneNerd/BCML/docs/README.md

 On first use, you will have to specify the directory where Cemu is installed and the `content` directory of your BotW game dump.

-## Supported Mods
+## How to Use

+![BCML Preview](https://i.imgur.com/0ebIh5M.png)

+### General Notes

-- Mods must be packed as ZIP, 7z, or  RAR archives.
+- Mods can be installed from ZIP, RAR, or 7Z files, or from an unzipped graphic pack folder.
 - Only mods with a `rules.txt` file for Cemu graphics pack file replacement are suppported.
 If you want to convert an older mod, you might find help from [this guide](https://gamebanana.com/tuts/12493).
+- While BCML tries to resolve as many conflicts as possible between mods, some mods simply will not work together.
+They may need to be merged manually or may be irreconcilable.
+For more information about resolving mod conflicts, see [the article on ZeldaMods.org](https://zeldamods.org/wiki/Help:Resolving_mod_conflicts).
-- **Notice:** While it is certainly possible to use BCML for some mods and install others manually, no compatibility is guaranteed.
-It is recommended to uninstall all Cemu mods before using BCML, and then to reinstall them through BCML.
+- **Important note:** While it is possible to use BCML for some mods and install others manually, no compatibility is guaranteed.
+Using BCML together with other install methods is *not* supported.

-## How to Use

-![BCML Preview](https://i.imgur.com/0ebIh5M.png)
+### Installing Mods

+1. Click "Install" on the main BCML window.
+2. Queue mods to install by using "Add Mod File" or "Add Mod from Folder."
+You may also remove, rearrange, or clear the install queue.
+Mods will be installed in the order in which they are listed.
+3. (Optional) Select any advanced options you may need.
+Note that these will be applied to all mods in the install queue, so if you need different options for different mods you will need to install them separately.
+4. Click "Ok" to install the selected mods.

+#### Notes on Advanced Options

+Advanced options should not be necessary for most mods.
+However, there are a few possible uses.

+*RSTB Options*
+- "Shrink RSTB values where possible" - By default, BCML will not adjust RSTB entries if the new size would be smaller.
+You can use this option to instead shrink them if you have good reason to believe it will improve the stability of your installation.
+- "Don't remove complex RSTB entries" - By default, BCML will delete RSTB entries for complex file types (e.g. AAMP, BFRES), since the proper value cannot be calculated.
+You can use this option to disable this behavior, but know that it can cause instability.

+*Merge Options*

+By default, BCML will attempt to merge changes between mods for modified pack files, game texts, actor info, game data, and save data.
+All of these can be disabled if you know you don't need them for a particular mod or group of mods.

+*Deep Merge*

+Deep merge is an optional, experimental feature which attempts to merge changes made to individual files of certain kinds (BYML and AAMP).
+This can be a powerful tool to resolve conflicts but can in some cases cause unexpected bugs.

+### Managing Mods

+Once you have installed one or more mods, you will be able to manage them in the main BCML window.

+*Managing Load Order*

 ## Known Issues